tarmeens/ada-homework/project/README.md

-# Gaining insights into the Amazon product network
+# Exposing the network beneath Amazon

 # Abstract
 Buying from huge e-commerce websites such as Amazon has many advantages, but, paradoxically, users are often confused by the vast variety of products.